Augusta like a ghost town ahead of a Masters like no other

 There will be no Par 3 competition to precede Thursday’s opening round.
 Media members will not have the opportunity to enter a ballot in which a round on the day after the Masters is the greatest prize of all.
 In many ways it feels as if this tournament is being played through diminished necessity rather than with a broader benefit in mind.

 A tradition like no other has morphed into a major played in November.
-The winner of the Green Jacket will not care but the winning putt will probably be met with little more than a cursory nod in Washington Road and Broad Street
+The winner of the Green Jacket will not care but the winning putt will probably be met with little more than a cursory nod in Washington Road and Broad Street. - Guardian